kyxyxn/kyxyxn.github.io/_pages/about.md

 My research focuses on how technological advancements shape healthcare systems and influence outcomes for providers, patients, and organizations.
 My projects have explored:
 - The impact of telehealth delivery models and on access to care in underserved communities.
 - The integration of video visits into traditional hospital systems and its influence on in-person providers' workload.
-- The effect of firms' AI capabilities on the efficiency of clinical trials and drug development processes.
+- The use of connected health technologies in clinical trials and their effects on participant enrollment, retention, and trial outcomes.